lambdamusic/Sparqly/readme.md

 Todo:
 -----------------------------------------
 - keep on adding queries specific to nature...
-- check support for RDF/XML
+- check support for RDF/XML, TURTLE, N3..